mies/wercker-perceptor/views/blank-box.md

 Push your changes to Github and see our unit test fail.

-Now that you know how to add Go support to Wercker you are ready to take this to the next level and build a Go application with MongoDB support with this article: [Getting Started with Go and MongoDB](/articles/golang-mongo/)
+Now that you know how to add Go support to wercker you are ready to take this to the next level and build a Go application with MongoDB support with this article: [Getting Started with Go and MongoDB](/articles/golang-mongo/)